Updated Memorial Day 2022

 When Memorial Day comes around it’s impossible for me not to reflect on our visits to Pearl Harbor and Normandy.

 Our trip years ago to Pearl Harbor happened to be right on Memorial Day.
 It wasn’t planned that way.
 We were in Hawaii and we wanted to visit Pearl Harbor during our trip.
-When we asked the hotel concierge about the hours and how long it would take to get there he warned us that it would be crowded and folks would be lining up early so we should probably go another day.
+When we asked the hotel concierge about the hours and how long it would take to get there he warned us that it would be crowded and folks would be lining up early for the Memorial Day tribute so we should probably go another day.

 We considered it for about two seconds and decided we had to go on Memorial Day.
 Standing in line in the beautiful weather in Hawaii didn’t seem like that much of an inconvenience when you consider the sacrifice of all those who have served and those who now serve our country.